 There are lots of ways to improve or build your credit score.
 And learning what they are is one of the first steps to living a healthy financial life.
 It’s not always easy to bump your score up by several points, but if you work hard, it is possible.
-So if you’ve been paying your utilities on time and you’re wondering, “does paying utilities build credit?” then we have the answers you need!
+So if you’ve been paying your utilities on time and you’re wondering, “does paying utilities help with Building credit?” then we have the answers you need!

 Here’s the gist:

 - Your utility payments will most likely not show up on your credit report unless you fail to make them.
 If that’s the case, the utility company will probably report your missed payments, and your credit score could drop.

 Your credit score can feel like a fickle financial burden.
 You always need to check it, keep track of it, and alter your financial habits to appease the credit score gods.
 It’s a frustrating fact that your credit score will go up and down throughout your life.
 It will ebb and flow throughout your financial decisions, like taking out an auto loan or mortgage, paying off your student loans, and opening new financial accounts.

 If you can accept that your score won’t always be perfect, it makes life much easier.
 Having the financial knowledge you need to know what to expect is half the battle.
 Luckily, there is also a wealth of information about your credit report and credit score.
 And if you’re looking to boost your score, making payments on time is always a good habit.

 What Is a Credit Report?

 Your credit report is where it all begins.
 Knowing what it is and how to read a credit report is crucial.
 This is the document that contains most of your financial information.
 Several companies compile your financial data and create this report, determining your overall credit score.

 Things like loan payments, opening or closing financial accounts, bankruptcies, and more can be found in your credit reports.
 And then, your credit scores are determined by this information.